 Paragraph 4.142 of the SEM Trading and Settlement Code requires the TSOs to make a report to the RAs at least 4 months before the start of the Year proposing values for the Uninstructed Imbalance parameters for the coming calendar Year.
-The new I-SEM design is due to go live on the 1st of October 2017.
-Based on this timeline, the TSOs have submitted proposed Uninstructed Imbalance parameters for the period of the 1st of January 2017 to the 30th of September 2017.
-From the 1st of October 2017 the new market design under I-SEM will come into effect and the Uninstructed Imbalance parameters will need to be reviewed in light of the new market design.
-This review, and the submission of proposed values in advance of I-SEM go-live, will be carried out through the parameter setting process being developed as part of the I-SEM Market Rules Working Group.
+The new I-SEM design is due to go live on 23 May 2018.
+The TSOs have submitted proposed Uninstructed Imbalance parameters for the remaining SEM period in Year 2018 within this paper.
+The corresponding values for I-SEM go-live have been decided upon in the SEM-17-034 decision paper and remain the same as those proposed in this submission paper covering the last period of SEM in 2018.